-- The "Overview" section discusses the company's social-media policy guidelines in terms of etiquette.
+1. The "Overview" section discusses the company's social-media policy guidelines in terms of etiquette.
 In what way is "etiquette" an appropriate word to describe the policy?
 In what way is it inappropriate?

-"Etiquette" is somewhat appropriate because the word refers to general guidelines of behavior.
-Because social media are social, people will likely interact with each other in one online space or another.
-However, the consequences of breaching typical etiquette are usually fairly small.
-Because Paragon is trying to prevent employees from doing or saying something that could have major consequences, "etiquette" might mislead employees about the severity of potential consequences. - 2.
-The "What Are Social Media?" section provides little useful information.
+"Etiquette" is somewhat appropriate because the word refers to general guidelines for social behavior, and employees are likely to interact with one another in online spaces.
+However, the consequences of breaching typical rules of etiquette are usually fairly small.
+Because Paragon is trying to prevent employees from doing or saying something that could have major consequences, "etiquette" might mislead employees about the severity of potential consequences.

+2. The "What Are Social Media?" section provides little useful information.
 What other information might it include to make the document more useful to Paragon employees?
 This section needs to give examples.
 Networking sites, such as Facebook and LinkedIn, are one category of social media.
 Microblogging platforms, such as Twitter, are another.
 Blogs are another; the comments sections of blogs are common sites of social-media exchanges, and a good policy will steer employees away from making comments that could have negative consequences.
 Photo-sharing platforms such as Instagram are another set that a good policy should address.